 CPAP Machines (fixed pressure)

 Continuous positive airway pressure (CPAP) therapy for Sleep Apnea treatment is by far the most popular form of treatment.
 CPAP delivers a constant level of airway pressure and is set at a single pressure level by a sleep specialist.
-Patients who use CPAP therapy note an improvement in a number of symptoms such as daytime fatigue, headaches, memory loss and insomnia.
+Patients who use CPAP therapy note an improvement in several symptoms such as daytime fatigue, headaches, memory loss and insomnia.

 APAP Machines (automatic pressure)